Camilo2102/parking-back/README.md

-# spring-template
+# spring-parking
-spring-template with autocreate parametriced controllers and services
+spring-parking with autocreate parametriced controllers and services